-From cornucopias to pumpkin pie, there are many traditions that make up Thanksgiving dinner.
-Yet, there is much more to this holiday and its festivities than just the food!
+From cornucopias to pumpkin pie, many traditions comprise Thanksgiving dinner.
+But there is much more to this holiday and its festivities than just the food!

 One of the most important national holidays in the United States is Thanksgiving Day.
-While there were many events that gave birth to the tradition, it is believed that it began in 1621.
+While many events gave birth to the tradition, it is believed that it began in 1621.
 When the Mayflower left England in September 1620, it landed in Cape Cod where colonists began to settle.
 After the pilgrims' first harvest succeeded, the pilgrims and the Native Americans planned a feast.
 The Plymouth colonists and Wampanoag Indians shared the feast that has come to be known as Thanksgiving dinner.
-While many Native American traditions were used to cook the meal, dessert was not a part of the initial feast.
+While many Native American traditions were incorporated into the meal, but dessert was not a part of the initial feast.
 In 1817, New York became the first state to organize an annual Thanksgiving.
 But, it wasn't until 1863 that President Abraham Lincoln declared it a national holiday.
 So the history of Thanksgiving dinner reaches back to the very beginnings of US history itself.

 Given the importance of Thanksgiving Day in the United States, it’s no surprise that many travel home for this holiday.
 Yet, there’s more to Thanksgiving than the well-known feast!
 For some, it can be a time to give back by volunteering at a food bank or homeless shelter.
 For those at home, spending time with family watching football or the Macy’s Thanksgiving Day Parade is customary.
 The Turkey Trot is also a popular national event that can help to balance out Thanksgiving dinner eats!
-As the most popular race in America, this run started in Buffalo, New York in 1896 and is still going.
+As the most popular race in America, this run started in Buffalo, New York, in 1896 and is still going.
 But, don’t forget about one of the day’s most prominent traditions – the turkey pardon!
-Instead of being a part of the feast, a gifted turkey is pardoned by The President of the United States.
+Instead of ending up on the dinner table, the President of the United States pardons a gifted turkey.

 There may be many traditions and decorations that go along with autumn and the Thanksgiving holiday.
-But, the most important part of the holiday is most certainly the feast with its bevy of autumn-inspired food!
-While the traditional foods have changed considerably since its beginnings, there are many common Thanksgiving dinner recipes.
-Turkey (or Tofurkey for vegetarians) is the meal’s highlight, whether cooked in a slow cooker, turkey fryer or oven.
-Some of the popular side dishes include Brussels sprouts, green bean casserole, butternut squash, cranberry sauce, and Jell-O salad.
+But, the most essential part of the holiday is most certainly the feast with its bevy of autumn-inspired food!
+While the traditional foods have changed considerably during the history of Thanksgiving dinner, there are many common Thanksgiving dinner recipes.
+Turkey (or Tofurkey for vegetarians) is the meal’s highlight, whether cooked in a slow cooker, turkey fryer, or oven.
+Some popular side dishes include Brussels sprouts, green bean casserole, butternut squash, cranberry sauce, and Jell-O salad.
 Mashed potatoes, yams, and sweet potatoes are also staple sides.
-Unlike the first Thanksgiving, dessert is now an important part of the feast with pumpkin pie and pecan pie being the prominent favorites!
+Unlike the first Thanksgiving, dessert is now an important part of the feast, with pumpkin pie and pecan pie being the prominent favorites!

-The focus of Thanksgiving may be the feast, but there are many traditions that go into the special day.
+The focus of Thanksgiving may be the feast, but many traditions go into the special day.
 Do you have any quick, easy Thanksgiving dinner recipes unique to your family?
-If you so, please share them in our comments!
-Whether it’s volunteering, watching football or doing the Turkey Trot, there are many ways to make the holiday memorable.
+If you do so, please share them in our comments!
+Whether volunteering, watching football or doing the Turkey Trot, there are many ways to make the holiday memorable.